vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 identical to the old ones, but with new agreementIds.
 The old agreements will be stopped.
 This means the user will still be able to see the old agreement in the app, under "Stopped agreements".

-This is done because the underlying payments are tied to the sales unit, so the new sales unit would not have authority to capture/refund etc old charges in any case.
-This means that in order to perform refunds etc, you need to request to get the old saleunit re-opened or perform them by other means than vipps.
+This is done because the underlying payments are tied to the sales unit, so the new sales unit would not have authority to capture/refund etc. old charges in any case.
+This means that in order to perform refunds etc., you need to request to get the old sale unit re-opened or perform them by other means than Vipps.

 Charges done by the old MSN are in the old agreement, while the new MSN uses only the new agreement.
 The name of the new org will have the new juridical name.
 Sales unit name can be the same.